John and Gerry's Orchids of Britain and Europe

 Orchis spitzelii

-It prefers a semi shaded position on calcareous soils but importantly, in a location that has a significant snow covering in winter.
-Its habitat requirements are remarkably similar to Cypripedium calceolus" and yet a recent Dutch study concluded that despite these similarities, they are never found growing together, even in those area's where they are both relatively common.
-In our limited experience it's true to say that whilst we have never found them close enough to be photographed in the same frame, we have certainly noted both species growing within yards of each other ?
+It prefers a semi-shaded position on calcareous soils but importantly, in a location that has a significant snow covering in winter.
+Its habitat requirements are remarkably similar to Cypripedium calceolus and yet a recent Dutch study concluded that despite these similarities, they are never found growing together even in those areas where they are both relatively common.
+In the authors experience, we have never found them close enough to be photographed in the same frame but we have certainly noted both species growing within yards of each other ?